Man surrenders in front of state police building after allegedly leading deputies on 100 mph chase - East Idaho News

 At this point deputies considered calling off the chase because it had entered a populated area.

-But state police were ready with spike strips on South Fifth and felt they could puncture Fred’s tires and arrest him without endangering the public.
+But state police were ready with spike strips on South Fifth and thought they could puncture Fred’s tires and arrest him without endangering the public.

 So deputies continued the chase and the troopers’ spike strips worked.